nekowasabi/ddu-ai-prompt-connecter/README.md

 ### Option command

-`:AiOpenPrompts` : Open the prompt file for adding and editing favorite prompts.
+`:AiOpenPrompts` : Open the prompt toml file for adding and editing favorite prompts.